eliasmurcray/jsontok/README.md

 nested.str: foo
 ```

-You can run this test for yourself by cloning this repo and running `make example`.
+You try this out yourself by cloning this repo and running `make example`.

 ## Testing